ameliegruel/VisualAttention_DVS/README.md

 - `nest` : defines the SNN simulator to be used by this script.
 It can be NEST, NEURON, Brian2, etc. Here we used NEST.
 - `--attention` :  if present, the network runs using the attention neuron.
 Thanks to this neuron, the visual attention takes place.
 Removing this argument allows you to compare the output of the network without attention.
 - `--plot-figure` : if present, the results are saved in the Results directory in PNG files.
+- `--plot-signal` : if present, the input signal is plot over 50, 100, 1000 and 10000 timesteps and displayed in a Matplotlib window.

 This script runs on Python3 and requires the following libraries to be installed :
 - NEST